Gyakobo/sparse_matrix/README.md

     struct Element * colElement; // Pointer to next column Element };
 ```
-2. Afterwards, after the `Element` object is created, alongside it two more objects are created as well.
+2. Afterwards, after the `struct Element` object is created, alongside it two more objects are created as well.
 Here this is where we'd have to utilize pointers and a little bit of our imagination.
-Using `malloc` we allocate space for (basically create) two `Header` structs, each of which would be pointing to both the aforementioned created element and the next `Header` element.
+Using `void* malloc` we allocate space for (basically create) two `struct Header` structs, each of which would be pointing to both the aforementioned created element and the next `struct Header` element.
 If you haven't noticed already we're creating a table of sorts with specific column and row objects pointing to said element objects.
+The `struct Header` objects would also connect to each other using once again pointers `struct Header * header;`

 ```c
 struct Header {